dy-chi/SQL-FinalProject-LHL/starting_with_data.md

-Question 2: what type of page do users spend the most time on
+Question 2: what type of page do users spend the most time on -- Common Table Expression (CTE) to get unique visitor sessions based on fullvisitorid and visitid SQL Queries:

-SQL Queries:

-Answer:
+	WITH cte_visitor AS(
+	SELECT fullvisitorid,visitid
+	FROM public.visitor_sessions_pk
+	GROUP BY fullvisitorid,visitid)

+-- Main Query: Calculate the cumulative time spent on each page (pagetitle) by visitors from analytics and all_sessions sources
+SELECT

+	pagetitle,
+	SUM(time_on_page) as time_on_page, -- Cumulative time on page over the same visitorid pagepathlevel1
+FROM
+	public.all_sessions alls

+JOIN
+	cte_visitor cte
+	USING(fullvisitorid)
+WHERE LENGTH(pagetitle) < 200 -- Filter out results with pagetitles longer than 200 characters, as they are questionable and can harm readability

+GROUP BY
+	pagetitle,pagepathlevel1

+ORDER BY time_on_page DESC

+Answer: Shop by brand from the youtube or google path to the Google Merchandise Store is the webpage users spend the most time on

+"YouTube | Shop by Brand | Google Merchandise Store"	"31:50:22"	"/google+redesign/"
+"Google | Shop by Brand | Google Merchandise Store"	"29:52:14"	"/google+redesign/"
+"Men's T-Shirts | Apparel | Google Merchandise Store"	"28:54:58"	"/google+redesign/"
+"Store search results"	"23:57:19"	"/asearch.html"
+"Men's Outerwear | Apparel | Google Merchandise Store"	"22:51:01"	"/google+redesign/"
+"Accessories | Google Merchandise Store"	"22:37:36"	"/google+redesign/"
+"Electronics | Google Merchandise Store"	"21:07:29"	"/google+redesign/"
+"Apparel | Google Merchandise Store"	"18:39:15"	"/google+redesign/"

 Question 3: what is the most common referral for users that stay on the site for 0 seconds, is signficant difference from the general trend of referrals?

 SQL Queries:
+-- Main Query: Calculate statistics related to time spent on each channel grouping

 SELECT
-    channelgrouping,
-    SUM(CASE WHEN timeonsite = '00:00:00' THEN 1 ELSE 0 END) as cg_count_time0,
+    channelgrouping, -- The name of the channel grouping SUM(CASE WHEN timeonsite = '00:00:00' THEN 1 ELSE 0 END) as cg_count_time0, -- Count of sessions with time spent = 0
     (
         SUM(CASE WHEN timeonsite = '00:00:00' THEN 1 ELSE 0 END)
         / (SELECT COUNT(*) as total_rows FROM public.visitor_sessions_pk)::numeric(10,2) * 100
-    )::numeric(10,2) as cg_count_time0_percent,
+    )::numeric(10,2) as cg_count_time0_percent, -- Percentage of sessions with time spent = 0

-    COUNT(timeonsite)  as cg_count,
+    COUNT(timeonsite) as cg_count, -- Total count of sessions in the channel grouping (
-    (
         COUNT(timeonsite)
         / (SELECT COUNT(*) as total_rows FROM public.visitor_sessions_pk)::numeric(10,2) * 100
-    )::numeric(10,2) as cg_count_percent
+    )::numeric(10,2) as cg_count_percent -- Percentage of total sessions in the channel grouping FROM public.visitor_sessions_pk

-FROM public.visitor_sessions_pk
+-- Group the results by channel grouping
 GROUP BY channelgrouping

-ORDER BY cg_count_time0 DESC;
+-- Order the results by the count of sessions with time spent = 0 in descending order ORDER BY cg_count_time0 DESC;

 Answer: There is a large increase in non-zero timeonsite when channelgrouping is a referral.
-FROM only  4.4% of sessions with refferal spent 0 time of site, this is a large decrease from  17.%  all traffic being a referral.
+FROM only  1.4% of sessions with referral spent 0 time of site, whereas 20% of visits with organic search spent 0 time on the site.
+Maybe this is from web scrappers?

+"Organic Search"	32967	20.41	82634	51.16
+"Direct"	8702	5.39	28116	17.41
+"Social"	7080	4.38	11810	7.31
+"Referral"	2276	1.41	30683	19.00
+"Paid Search"	474	0.29	5081	3.15
+"Display"	299	0.19	1269	0.79
+"Affiliates"	105	0.07	1912	1.18